 \subsection{Intercalation effect on magnetic properties and electronic transport}

-Temperature-dependent magnetic susceptibility $\chi(T)$ of \ce{Fe_{x}NbSe2} are shown in Fig.~\ref{fig:MT}.
-For samples with $ x \le 0.10$ and $0.20 \le x \le 0.33$ , only zero-field-cooled (ZFC) magnetization data are presented in Fig.~\ref{fig:MT}(a) and (c), as no bifurcation exists between the ZFC and field-cooled (FC) traces.
-Magnetic characterization reveals that Fe intercalation first suppresses the intrinsic superconductivity of \ce{NbSe2} and subsequently drives a non-monotonic magnetic evolution: with increasing Fe content, the system transitions from a paramagnetic state to spin-glass behavior, then to long-range antiferromagnetic order, and finally back to a spin-glass state within the studied region.
+Temperature-dependent magnetic susceptibility $\chi(T)$ of \ce{Fe_{x}NbSe2} is shown in Fig.~\ref{fig:MT}.
+For samples with $ x \le 0.10$ and $0.20 \le x \le 0.33$ , only zero-field-cooled (ZFC) magnetization data are presented in Figs.~\ref{fig:MT}(a) and ~\ref{fig:MT}(c), as no bifurcation exists between the ZFC and field-cooled (FC) traces.
+Magnetic characterization reveals that Fe intercalation first suppresses the intrinsic superconductivity of \ce{NbSe2} and subsequently drives a nonmonotonic magnetic evolution: with increasing Fe content, the system transitions from a paramagnetic state to spin-glass behavior, then to long-range antiferromagnetic order, and finally back to a spin-glass state within the studied region.

-For low Fe concentrations ($x = 0.05$ and $0.10$), superconductivity is fully suppressed and the magnetic susceptibility exhibits Curie--Weiss-like paramagnetism, consistent with dilute local moments introduced by Fe intercalants.
+For low Fe concentrations ($x = 0.05$ and $0.10$), superconductivity is fully suppressed, and the magnetic susceptibility exhibits Curie--Weiss-like paramagnetism, consistent with dilute local moments introduced by Fe intercalants.
 These impurity-like Fe atoms donate electrons to the host while generating localized magnetic moments, but without sufficient density to induce collective ordering.

-At intermediate compositions ($x = 0.15$ and $0.18$), a clear bifurcation between ZFC and FC susceptibility curves emerges (Fig.~\ref{fig:MT}(b)), signaling the onset of spin-glass freezing---a behavior analogous to that observed in \ce{Cr_{x}NbSe2}~\cite{JAC2020CrxNbSe2} and \ce{Fe_{x}NbS2}~\cite{NJP2025FexNbS2}.
-Upon further Fe doping ($0.20 \leq x \leq 0.33$), the system develops a sharp drop in $\chi(T)$ at the N\'eel temperature $T_{\mathrm{N}}$ (Fig.~\ref{fig:MT}(c)), indicative of long-range antiferromagnetic order stabilized by commensurate Fe arrangements.
+At intermediate compositions ($x = 0.15$ and $0.18$), a clear bifurcation between ZFC and FC susceptibility curves emerges [Fig.~\ref{fig:MT}(b)], signaling the onset of spin-glass freezing---a behavior analogous to that observed in \ce{Cr_{x}NbSe2}~\cite{JAC2020CrxNbSe2} and \ce{Fe_{x}NbS2}~\cite{NJP2025FexNbS2}.
+The slight upturn in ZFC at the lowest temperatures is attributed to a Curie tail from residual paramagnetic moments.
+Upon further Fe doping ($0.20 \leq x \leq 0.33$), the system develops a sharp drop in $\chi(T)$ at the N\'eel temperature $T_{\mathrm{N}}$ [Fig.~\ref{fig:MT}(c)], indicative of long-range antiferromagnetic order stabilized by commensurate Fe arrangements.

-However, for $x = 0.38$, the magnetic response reverts to spin-glass behavior, as evidenced by ZFC--FC splitting and the absence of a well-defined transition.
+However, for $x = 0.38$, the magnetic response reverts to spin-glass behavior with Curie tail, as evidenced by ZFC--FC splitting and the absence of a well-defined transition.
 This resurgence suggests that excess Fe atoms occupy octahedral sites in the van der Waals gaps randomly, disrupting the periodic potential required for magnetic long-range order.